 Neglect signs and symptoms

-Although most child health experts strongly advise against the use of violence in any form, some people still use corporal punishment (spanking etc.) as a way to discipline their children.
-Sometimes it can be difficult to tell if the line between discipline and abuse has been crossed.
-Corporal punishment that injures or leaves marks is excessive and considered abuse by child protection agencies in the United States.
+Although most child health experts condemn the use of violence in any form, some people still use corporal punishment (such as spanking) as a way to discipline their children.
+Corporal punishment has limited effectiveness in deterring behavior and is associated with aggressive behavior in the child.
 Any corporal punishment may leave emotional scars.

-Certain parental behaviors — even when done in the name of discipline — are clearly child abuse, such as:
+Parental behaviors that cause pain or physical injury — even when done in the name of discipline — could be child abuse.

 When to see a doctor

-Child abuse occurs across all socioeconomic levels and ethnic groups.
+Child abuse occurs across all social and economic levels and ethnic groups.
 Factors that may increase a person's risk of becoming abusive include:

-Some children overcome the physical and psychological effects of child abuse, particularly those who have high self-esteem, an optimistic attitude and strong social support.
-For others, however, child abuse has lifelong consequences.
-For example, child abuse may lead to:
+Some children overcome the physical and psychological effects of child abuse, particularly those with strong social support who can adapt and cope with bad experiences.
+For many others, however, child abuse has lifelong consequences.
+For example, child abuse may result in physical, behavioral, emotional and mental issues.
+Examples include:

-Children who are placed in foster care because their home situation was deemed too dangerous will also need mental health services, and specific therapies are available for children in foster care.
+Children who are placed in foster care because their home situation is too dangerous will also need mental health services and therapies.

 Places to turn for help